-Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies:

-Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+- Applicable Local/regional non-state agencies perform waiver operational and administrative functions.
+Check each that applies: - Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
 There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

-Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+Specify the nature of these agencies and complete items A-5 and A-6:

+Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency (if applicable).

 Specify the nature of these entities and complete items A-5 and A-6:

 5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions: The DC Department of Health Care Finance (DHCF), the designated Medicaid state agency for the District of Columbia, is responsible for assessing the performance of the two contracted entities identified above.
+Within DHCF.

-The DC Department of Health Care Finance (DHCF), the designated Medicaid state agency for the District of Columbia, is responsible for assessing the performance of the two contracted entities identified above.
+Columbia, is responsible for assessing the performance of the two contracted entities identified above.
 Within DHCF, the Health Care Delivery Management Administration's Division of Clinician, Pharmacy, and Acute Provider Services is responsible for assessing the performance of the QIO contractor.
 Furthermore, DHCF's Health Care Operations Administration, is responsible for assessing the performance of the fiscal agent and its subcontractor.